JetBrains-Research/TestSpark/README.md

 <!-- How can users configure the plugin to match their needs? -->
 The plugin is configured mainly through the Settings menu.
 The plugin settings can be found under `Settings` -> `Tools` -> `TestGenie`.
 Here, the user is able to select options for the plugin:\
 ![Plugin Settings](readme-images/PluginSettings.jpg)

+### First time configuration
+Before running the plugin for the first time, we highly recommend going to the `Environment settings` section of TestGenie settings.
+The settings include java 11 path, compilation path (path to compiled code), compilation command.
+All commands have defaults.
+However, we recommend especially that you check compilation command.
+For this command the user requires maven, gradle or any other builder program which can be accessed via command.
+Leaving this field with a faulty value may cause unintended behaviour.

 ### Quick Access Parameters
 <!-- How to use Quick Access Parameters tab?
 Where to find it?
 What can be changed? -->